Little Rock Medical Malpractice Attorneys

 Protecting the rights of clients injured because of medical negligence

-At Bailey & Greer PLLC, our Little Rock medical malpractice lawyers are here to be your advocates as you pursue justice in the form of compensation for your injuries caused by medical negligence.
+At Bailey & Greer PLLC, our Little Rock medical malpractice lawyers are here to be your advocates as you pursue justice in the form of financial compensation for your injuries caused by medical negligence.
 You are welcome to schedule a free consultation to discuss your case and learn about the legal options available to you.
 Also, you will never pay attorney fees until we have recovered compensation for you.

 Medical malpractice is a medical mistake caused by the negligence of a medical professional that causes injury and other losses to a patient.

 A physician or any other medical professional owes a duty of care to the patient to comply with the accepted standard of care of his or her profession.
 The failure to do so can be considered negligence.
-While Arkansas state law does not require the use of an expert medical witness to testify about the line of causation between the doctor's negligence and the patient's injury, because the burden of proof is in the hands of the plaintiff, they may wish to use medical expert testimony in proving their case.
+While Arkansas state law does not require the use of an expert medical witness to testify about the line of causation between the doctor's negligence and the patient's injury, because the burden of proof is in the hands of the plaintiff, they may wish to (and usually do) use medical expert testimony in proving their case.

 What are some examples of medical malpractice and the injuries they cause?